ivansherbs/insights.ivansherbs.com/herbs/meadowsweet/en.md

 ## Cultural history of meadowsweet

 In Russian folklore the heroic knight Kudryash became terrified at the prospect of his own death and refused to fight.
-In shame, Kudryash planned to drown himself, a fair maiden emerged from the water giving him a garland of meadowsweet flowers, they told him that "no harm would befall of him if he wore it in battle".
+In shame, Kudryash planned to drown himself, a fair maiden emerged from the water giving him a garland of meadowsweet flowers, then told him that "no harm would befall of him if he wore it in battle".
 Kudryash remained unscathed and undefeated.

 Fresh meadowsweet is placed on the altar for love spells, or dried is used in various love mixtures.
 It is also strewn about the house to keep peace and the scent of Meadowsweet is said to cheer the heart.
 If gathered on midsummer, Meadowsweet will give you information regarding thieves: if you have been robbed, place Meadowsweet on water.
 If it sinks, the thief is a man.
 If it floats, a woman.